Spring 2015 Anime Preview: The Hellish Life of a Pizza Delivery Boy

 Recent Comments

-- Robert Carnegie on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 11 mins ago

-- jcarnall on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 22 mins ago
+- Erik on Star Trek: Deep Space Nine Rewatch: “Paradise” 1 hour ago

+- Erik on Star Trek: Deep Space Nine Rewatch: “Paradise Lost” 1 hour ago

-- mndrew on Superscience and Evil Space Pirates: Triplanetary by E. E. “Doc” Smith 29 mins ago
+- fizz on Superscience and Evil Space Pirates: Triplanetary by E. E. “Doc” Smith 3 hours ago

-- jcarnall on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 32 mins ago

-- Steve Wright on Superscience and Evil Space Pirates: Triplanetary by E. E. “Doc” Smith 37 mins ago
+- BoB on Superscience and Evil Space Pirates: Triplanetary by E. E. “Doc” Smith 3 hours ago

-- Emily-Jo Hopson on Five Horror Novels that Move Beyond the ‘Bury Your Gays’ Trope 46 mins ago
+- 111 on Wounds Brings Nathan Ballingrud’s Horror to the Screen 4 hours ago

-- Austin on Oathbringer Reread: Chapter One Hundred and Two 49 mins ago
+- anaikaroy on Holy Rewatch Batman!
+Extra: Batman vs. Two-Face 5 hours ago